documentationjs/documentation/test/fixture/event.output.custom.md

 **Properties**

--   `property`  the pixel location of the event
+-   `point`  the pixel location of the event

--   `property`  the original DOM event
+-   `originalEvent`  the original DOM event